buildsi/smeagle-demo/db/README.md

 3. For each pair of model facts, import them into a sqlite database
 4. Allow for query to run solves.

+## Build or Install

 First build the container:

 ```bash
 $ docker build -t smeagle-db .
 ```

+Alternatively, if you want to create an environment locally (without Docker) you can follow the same steps as the [Dockerfile](Dockerfile), primarily creating a virtual environment with Python, installing gringo/clingo on your system, and then installing requirements.txt.

+## Stability Tests

+### 1. Run Full Demo

 To run the whole thing: